-Whether you enjoy photographing the architecture, use the colourful backdrops for portrait work, or go for some street photography, Burano is a great location for you.
+Whether you enjoy photographing the architecture, use the colorful backdrops for portrait work, or go for some street photography, Burano is a great location for you.

 So how best to capture Burano in your photography?

 - Blue hour – A great time to be here is during blue hour, just as street lights are lighting up the buildings, but before those lights over power the photo.
 Look to capture that deep blue color against the colourful buildings in your frame.

 - Reflections – Like many places in Venice, all the water gives you the chance for reflections.
 That’s certainly the case in Burano.
 The canals are not too wide either, so the water is often still and perfect for reflection.
 Make sure you have a good quality wide angle lens with you to capture the reflections.

 - Architecture – As with the rest of Venice, the architecture is great for photography here.
 In Burano you’ll want to capture all the colourful buildings.
 The canals are good places to take these photos, but so are the Piazzas you’ll find on the island.